 A $200,000 grant will support a pilot program developed by the Foundation for Educational Administration Inc. (FEA) to provide school staff with training and coaching on Adverse Childhood Experiences (ACEs), Mental Health First Aid and healing-centered practices so they can support students suffering from traumatic events in 25 public schools.

 The FEA project is also funded by the Burke Foundation, the Geraldine R. Dodge Foundation, and the Princeton Area Community Foundation.

-NJPRF is providing $1.2 million to the National Council for Behavioral Health to train students and educators in teen Mental Health First Aid (tMHFA) so they have the skills to identify, understand and respond to signs of mental health and substance use issues.
+NJPRF is providing $1.2 million to the National Council for Mental Wellbeing to train students and educators in teen Mental Health First Aid (tMHFA) so they have the skills to identify, understand and respond to signs of mental health and substance use issues.

 The funding would allow the organizations to train students at 50 high schools or youth organizations with the goal of reaching 18,750 students.

 The Jed Foundation (JED) is receiving a $120,450 grant to provide scholarship funds to enable three colleges in the state to join JED Campus, a program designed to guide schools through a collaborative process program and policy development with customized support to build upon existing student mental health, substance use and suicide prevention efforts.